 Our corporate headquarters are located in Hsinchu, Taiwan.
-We own this 108,800 square feet facility, which houses our management and administration, operations, and research and development departments.
-In Taiwan, we also lease premises in Taipei, occupying approximately 44,400 square feet of floor space, which houses our sales and marketing, as well as research and development departments.
+As of the date of this annual report, we own this 137,700 square feet facility, which houses our management and administration, operations, and research and development departments.
+In Taiwan, we also lease premises in Taipei, occupying approximately 50,500 square feet of floor space, which houses our sales and marketing, as well as research and development departments.

-In addition to these facilities in Taiwan, in 2008 we purchased a facility in Shanghai with an aggregate floor space of approximately 15,900 square feet.
-We lease facilities in Seoul, Korea; Shenzhen, and Beijing, China; Milpitas, California; and Yokohama, Japan for research and development, sales and marketing, and administration.
-These facilities in aggregate consist of approximately 59,400 square feet of floor space with lease terms expiring at various dates between 2013 and 2017.
+In addition to these facilities in Taiwan, in 2008 we purchased a facility in Shanghai, China with an aggregate floor space of approximately 15,900 square feet.
+We lease facilities in Seoul, Korea; Shenzhen, and

+Beijing, China; Milpitas, California; and Yokohama, Japan for research and development, sales and marketing, and administration.
+These facilities in aggregate consist of approximately 63,000 square feet of floor space with lease terms expiring at various dates between 2015 and 2019.